-As we can see the targets are quantitative and measurable leaving no room to discretionary considerations or judgment.
+As we can see, the targets are quantitative and measurable, leaving no room for discretionary considerations or judgment.

-Now that we have defined what Passive House is what are some of the characteristics that make this design affordable to build for an owner and more comfortable for its occupants?
-One of the main reasons why Passive House is deemed more affordable is because of the return of investment that is realized as a result of the high efficiency building systems and envelope design that is associated with this standard.
-The energy efficient systems help reduce operational costs and contribute to the environment, which can also bring about tax credits for the building owner.
+Now that we have defined what Passive House is, what are some of the characteristics that make this design affordable to build for an owner and more comfortable for its occupants?
+One of the main reasons why Passive House is deemed more affordable is because of the return on investment that is realized as a result of the high-efficiency building systems and envelope design that is associated with this standard.
+The energy-efficient systems help reduce operational costs and contribute to the environment, which can also bring about tax credits for the building owner.

-Passive House design technologies and methods are going to become far more relevant in the future because of the commitment of the Federal and local Government to reduce the CO2 emissions by 30% by 2030.
-That type of commitment will translate in requirements for more energy efficient buildings as it has already happened in the Province of British Columbia, where the Energy Step Code has set a pathway for building construction towards carbon neutrality by 2030.
+Passive House design technologies and methods are going to become far more relevant in the future because of the commitment of the Federal and local Governments to reduce CO2 emissions by 30% by 2030.
+That type of commitment will translate into requirements for more energy-efficient buildings, as it has already happened in the Province of British Columbia, where the Energy Step Code has set a pathway for building construction toward carbon neutrality by 2030.

 Keeping ourselves and our clients informed of the latest developments of codes and regulations, in addition to understanding the growing and diverse demands of various stakeholders involved with sustainable design initiatives and standards, remains crucial to our team’s ability to deliver quality engineering solutions that facilitate the success of our clients and their respective communities.